ISC-Project-Phoenix/Polynomial_planner/README.md

 2. `rosdep install --from-paths . --ignore-src -r -y` to install deps
 3. `colcon build` to make sure the repo builds before you mess with it
 4. Replace the following in both file names and code exactly and consistently.
    1. TODO_PACKAGE_NAME: Replace with the package name.
 Use snake case.
-Ex. `data_logger`
+Ex. `polynomial_planner`
    2. TODO_NODE_NAME: Replace with the node name.
 Use Pascal case.
-Ex. `DataLogger`
+Ex. `PolynomialPlanner`
 5. `colcon build` again.
 If it builds, you are done
 6. Rename outer folder
 7. Review the optional dependencies, and remove what you do not need